tbogdala/glider/README.md

 Glider
 ======

-Glider is a collision library written in the [Go][golang] programming language.
+Glider is a simple collision library written in the [Go][golang] programming language.

 Installation